-Power hardware in the loop (PHIL) simulation involves the real-time simulation environment exchanging power with real, physical power hardware, such as renewable energy hardware, electric vehicles, batteries, motors and loads.
+Power-hardware-in-the-loop projects involve the real-time simulation environment exchanging power with real, physical power hardware, such as renewable energy hardware, electric vehicles, batteries, motors and loads.
 PHIL testing with the RTDS® Simulator allows the engineer to characterize the behaviour of power hardware and de-risk the deployment of novel devices or schemes in the safety of a laboratory.

 - DER inverter testing and characterization